octobercms/docs/3.x/cms/tailor/models.md

 **published_at_month** | The numerical month the entry was published.
 **published_at_year** | The numerical year the entry was published.

-### PHP Interface
+### Retrieving Multiple Entries

-To work with an entry using PHP, you may use the `Tailor\Models\EntryRecord` model and call the `inSection` static method, passing the handle to return a prepared database query.
+To work with an entry using PHP, you may use the `Tailor\Models\EntryRecord` model and call the `inSection` static method, passing the handle to return a prepared [database model query](../../extend/database/query.md).
 Alternatively, you can look it up using the UUID and the `inSectionUuid` method.

+The following `get` method query returns [a collection of records](../../extend/services/collection.md).

 ```php
 $records = EntryRecord::inSection('Blog\Post')->get();